-Daniel Lewis is a research professor of history at Claremont Graduate University as well as the Chief Curator of Manuscripts and Dibner Senior Curator of the History of Science & Technology at the Huntington Library.
-His research interests include the history of science, American history, Latin American history, and environmental history.
-At CGU, Lewis’s teaching fields include American history, history of science, and archival studies.
+Daniel Lewis is a research professor of history at Claremont Graduate University, and the full-time Dibner Senior Curator of the History of Science & Technology at the Huntington Library in San Marino, California.
+His research interests include environmental history, the history of science, archival studies, and rare book and manuscript curatorship.

-His recent exhibit at the Huntington Library, Beautiful Science: Ideas that Changed the World, is a permanent exhibit in the Huntington’s Dibner Hall.
-Having won the American Association of Museums’ Grand Prize for Excellence in Exhibitions in 2009, this exhibit illustrates the beauty of science in a historical context.
-It is arranged around four areas: Astronomy, Natural History, Medicine, and Light.
+His exhibit at the Huntington Library, Beautiful Science: Ideas that Changed the World, is a permanent exhibit in the Huntington’s Dibner Hall.
+The exhibit won the American Association of Museums’ Grand Prize for Excellence in Exhibitions in 2009 as the best exhibit in America.
+It illustrates the beauty of science in a historical context, and is arranged around four subject areas: Astronomy, Natural History, Medicine, and Light.

 The Feathery Tribe: Robert Ridgway and the Modern Study of Birds.
 New Haven, CT: Yale University Press, 2012.